SudoZyphr/sudozyphr.github.io/_posts/2020-05-29-stock_market.md

 The most fundamental motivation for trying to predict the stock market prices is financial gain.
 The ability to uncover a precise model that can predict the path  of the future stock prices would make the owner of the method extremely wealthy.
 Investors and investment firms are always searching to find a stock market model that would give them the best return on investment at the time.

 This project will cover the TESLA stock and I will be doing analysis against it.
 I have used three different methods in attempt to get the best result at guessing the open price of the next day.
 There is a huge market for being able to try and predict the price of stock.
 Many different companies are specializing and investing huge amounts of money into trying to do this action.

 From what I have found it is not possible to simply estimate what the stock will be weeks or months ahead.
 So for this project I have taken the timeline of just a day.
-A day might be able to be feasible in this project and will produce trackible results.
+A day might be able to be feasible in this project and will produce trackable results.

 ```python